Ask Experts Questions for FREE Help!

 isabelgopo's Avatar

-As a puppy, my pit used to bite me A LOT when playing ( She gets really excited when we play) I had scratches and scars everywhere!but she wouldn't bite my husband!! so I figured that I was just being too nice to her.
+As a puppy, my pit used to bite me A LOT when playing ( She gets really excited when we play) I had scratches and scars everywhere!but she wouldn't bite my husband!
+So I figured that I was just being too nice to her.
 Every time she bites or scratches me I just slap her in the butt and scream NOOOO and stop playing with her.
 After 1 week her behavior changed and now, 8 months later she's a good girl.
-She still gets very excited when guests come over and play with her! but the biting has stopped, now she enjoys jumping on people <<sight>>
+She still gets very excited when guests come over and play with her!
+But the biting has stopped, now she enjoys jumping on people <<sight>>

 Question Tools Search this Question